Difegue/Karen/README.md

 # 🐝 Karen

-Windows Bootstrapper for LANraragi using WSL.
+Windows Bootstrapper for LANraragi using MSYS2.
 Works on Windows 10 1903 and up.
 **64-bit OSes only!**